lejogs/lejogs.github.io/_posts/2014-03-10-The-Only-Way-is-Essex.md

 confirming that we had, in fact, only ridden 24 miles and had missed the 10 mile loop at the top of Epping Forest (we had been following the blue line though!).
 We embraced the sunshine and beer and made our way back to mine for some roast beef and homebrew.
-As I?m writing this the day after, I can confirm that the homebrew was a solid first batch.
+As I'm writing this the day after, I can confirm that the homebrew was a solid first batch.